JuliaCI/BaseBenchmarks.jl/README.md

 loading group "shootout"...done (took 0.72022176 seconds)
 ```

-Now that the benchmarks are loaded, you can run them just like any other `BenchmarkGroup`:
+Now that the benchmarks are loaded, you can run them just like any other `BenchmarkTools.BenchmarkGroup`:

 ```julia
 # run benchmarks matching a tag query